-Cut tips off melons with a sharp knife; cut in half lengthwise.
-Scoop out white interior and seeds with a spoon; rinse the melon.
-Cut into very small pieces.
+- Cut tips off melons with a sharp knife; cut in half lengthwise.
+Scoop out white interior and seeds with a spoon.
+Rinse the melon and cut into very small pieces.
 Place in a bowl and generously add kosher salt, mixing until melon is completely covered.
-Cover and refrigerate until flavors combine, about 5 minutes.
+Cover and refrigerate until flavors combine, 3 to 4 hours.

-Rinse melon to remove excess salt.
-Place into a pot filled with water; cover and bring to a boil.
+- Rinse melon to remove excess salt.
+Place into a pot and cover with room temperature or cool water; cover and bring to a boil.
 Cook until melon has softened slightly, about 1 minute.
 Remove from heat; drain the melon.

-Heat sesame oil in a skillet over medium-high heat.
+- Heat sesame oil in a large skillet over medium-high heat.
 Add pork; season with garlic salt and garlic pepper.
-Cook and stir until pork is no longer pink, 7 to 10 minutes.
-Add melon; cook until soft, about 5 minutes.
+Stir-fry just until the pink on the surface of the pork disappears, 3 to 4 minutes.
+Add melon and stir fry until soft, about 2 minutes more.

 - Reduce heat to medium.
 Push pork mixture to the edges of the skillet with a spatula.
 Crack eggs into the center of the skillet; scramble until firm, 3 to 5 minutes.
 Stir contents of the skillet together until combined.
 Season with soy sauce.